duxsco/gpg-web-of-trust/README.md

 # (WIP) GnuPG Web of Trust (WIP)

-The following outlines a "new" way to realise Web of Trust.
+The following outlines a "new" way to realise Web of Trust for GnuPG.
 The limitations of traditional Web of Trust is described under ["Background"](#background).
 This new approach consist of:

 1. Getting a class 3 S/MIME certificate from [CAcert](http://www.cacert.org)
 2. Signing your GnuPG public key with said S/MIME keypair and publish it over the channels of your choice